anti-aliasing : Java Glossary

 Several influences combine to decide whether you will get anti-aliasing:

-Anti-aliasing in JDK 1.2
+Anti-aliasing in Java version 1.2

 It won’t do you any good to override the paint method of a peered Component such as Label, TextField or TextArea since the rendering is handled by the peer.
-Whether they are anti-aliased is determined by the OS Control Panel.
+Whether they are anti-aliased is determined by the OS (Operating System) Control Panel.

-Anti-aliasing in JDK 1.3
+Anti-aliasing in Java version 1.3

 Anti-aliasing in Swing is similar to AWT, except that you override paintComponent instead of paint.